- Treating a Sore Throat

 Tonsillectomy and adenoidectomy are strongly considered in those patients who are suffering, or may suffer serious complications of infection.
 These include peritonsillar abscess, history of streptococcal complications (rheumatic heart disease, glomerulonephritis), or neck abscess.
-Suspicion of malignancy or tumor is a definite reason for surgery.
+Suspicion of cancer (malignancy) or tumor is a definite reason for surgery.

 It should be emphasized that all decisions for or against removing the tonsils or adenoids are dependent upon the individual patient's particular situation.
 Additional factors, such as tolerance of antibiotics, concurrent medical problems, school achievement/progress, and family preferences are also important factors in the decision process.